depot/build-push-action/README.md

 ### Authentication

-This action needs an Depot API token to communicate with your project's builders.
+This action needs a Depot API token to communicate with your project's builders.
 You can supply this one of three ways:

 1. You can supply a user or project API token via the `token` input: